 Both domestic and international travelers can reach it because of the excellent flights and flight connections which makes visiting Wichita comfortable and convenient for people from all parts of the globe.

 Be it the Medicine Park, Mountain Scott, Holy City, Ancient Granite Mountains, Elk Mountain, Prairie Dog Town, Doris Campground, Wichita Mountains Wildlife Refuge, Mount Scott, the Sill Area, and Environmental Education Center; there is a lot to explore here.
 If you live in and around Oklahoma, this place is a good escape.
-As Thomas Gray put it, ‘far, far away from the madding crowd’ is what Wichita mountains camping does to the people visiting there.
+As Thomas Gray put it, ‘far, far away from the madding crowd’

 The place is slowly becoming a sought-after destination for visitors looking for a break.
 A weekend off from the hectic city life to this place is a good idea if you want to soak in nature’s abundance and charm, quietness, and solitude.